RoboConOxfordshire/shepherd/instructions.md

 		cp run-button.png run.png
 	7. to view it on your computer use `npm run vuepress:dev`, and it should host the docs at `http://localhost:8080/docs/` and images should work.

+## To rebuild the sheep IDE:

+when building the docs you might have seen the app folder within sheep this contains the ide.
+First make sure that you're using the correct npm version: `nvm use 8.1.0` Build it by running `npm run build` in the sheep/ directory.
+This may take several minutes, and will seem to get "stuck" at points, if it takes more than 15 minutes then something's wrong.
+Then in the ../manuallybuiltsheep there should be some files Copy these files into the ~/shepherd/blueprints/staticroutes/editor/ directory